sumitfsd/showwcase-react-challenge/README.md

 The app contains two pages:
   1. First Page contains the following:
      - A form to take user name.
-Empty name is not alowed.
+Empty name is not allowed.
      - Navigation bar which can contains multiple links to other pages.
 Ir currently contains link to homepage which is the same one.
   2. The second page contains the following:
      - A welcome message with user name.